 Travelling by car, campervan or 4WD is the most convenient way to experience the Riverland.
 Crossing the river is made easy with road bridges at Paringa, Berri, Kingston-on-Murray and Blanchetown, as well as free vehicle ferries at Lyrup, Waikerie, Cadell and Morgan.

-You can hire cars in Renmark from Hertz Hire Car and make your way around the region at your own pace.
-Alternatively, we also reccommend Riverland Passenger Transport who will gladly accommodate all of your transportation requirements.
+You can hire cars in Renmark from Hertz Hire Car or EXPRESSX Vehicle Rental and make your way around the region at your own pace.
+Alternatively, we also reccommend EXPRESSX who will gladly accommodate all of your transportation requirements.

 Each ferry, named after a local native bird, operates 24 hours, seven days a week, unless otherwise advertised.
 These ferries can accommodate large vehicles, including caravans and campervans.
 For information on ferry services phone (08) 8532 8112 Monday–Friday 9am–5pm.